-A solution that has been proposed by (Pires et al., 2009b) to deal with missing data consists in judiciously filling in the masked regions by using an "inpainting" method simultaneously with a global inversion.
+A solution that has been proposed by [67] to deal with missing data consists in judiciously filling in the masked regions by using an "inpainting" method simultaneously with a global inversion.
 Inpainting techniques are methods by which an extrapolation of the missing information is carried out using some priors on the solution.
-This new method uses a prior of sparsity in the solution introduced by (Elad et al., 2005).
+This new method uses a prior of sparsity in the solution introduced by [22].
 It assumes that there exists a dictionary (i.e. a representation) \mathcal{D} in which the complete data are sparse whilst the incomplete data are less sparse.
 This means that we seek a dictionary $\alpha = \Phi^T X$ of the signal X in the representation Φ where most coefficients α_i are close to zero, while only a few have a significant absolute value.
 If the signal is a sinusoid, its sparsest representation will be the Fourier representation because the signal can be represented by a unique coefficient in the Fourier domain.
 In many applications - such as compression, denoising, source separation and, of course, inpainting - a sparse representation of the signal is necessary to improve the quality of the processing.
 Over the past decade, traditional signal representations have been replaced by a large number of new multiresolution representations.
-Instead of representing signals as a superposition of sinusoids using classical Fourier representation, we now have many available alternative representations such as wavelets (Mallat, 1989), ridgelets (Candès and Donoho, 1999) or curvelets (Starck et al., 2003; Candès et al., 2006), most of which are overcomplete.
-This means that some elements of the dictionary can be described in terms of other ones, therefore a signal decomposition in such a dictionary is not unique.
+Instead of representing signals as a superposition of sinusoids using classical Fourier representation, we now have many available alternative representations such as wavelets [53], ridgelets [18] or curvelets [84, 17], most of which are overcomplete.
+This means that some elements of the dictionary can be described in terms of other ones. therefore a signal decomposition in such a dictionary is not unique.
 Although this can increase the complexity of the signal analysis, it gives us the possibility to select among many possible representations the one which gives the sparsest representation of our data.